medcomdk/dk-medcom-hospitalnotification/docs/index.md

 TouchStone describes an infrastructure that allows for automated test and validation against the IGs developes by MedCom.
 <br>

-<a href="https://medcomdk.github.io/MedComLandingPage/#3-test-and-certification" target="_blank">A description of test and certification of FHIR standards in MedCom can be founc here.</a>
+<a href="https://medcomdk.github.io/MedComLandingPage/#3-test-and-certification">A description of test and certification of FHIR standards in MedCom can be founc here.</a>
 <br>

 Testprotocols and testscripts are used to test and certify MedCom HospitalNotification.<b>The testprotocols and testscripts are currently in preparation.
 As soon as the tesprotocols and testscripts are ready, they will be presented below.</b>